Read This First

 Prompt 1: What tactics do schizophrenics use to assess whether what they see is real or hallucinatory?

-The section turns on National Institute of Mental Health and Schizophrenia and Psychosis Action Alliance.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep National Institute of Mental Health and Schizophrenia and Psychosis Action Alliance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep National Institute of Mental Health distinct from Schizophrenia and Psychosis Action Alliance.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep National Institute of Mental Health distinct from Schizophrenia and Psychosis Action Alliance.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Walk us through the mental and behavioral, Establish a Baseline of Reality, and Develop and Use Reality-Testing Strategies.
+Treat Walk us through the mental and behavioral, Establish a Baseline of Reality, and Develop and Use Reality-Testing Strategies as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The mind-related pressure is to respect first-person experience without letting it outrun what careful explanation can support.

 Reality checking with others